-‘General Hospital’ Spoilers: Nikolas Recast Revealed – Anna Jewel Heist Investigation Leads To Prince?
+‘General Hospital’ Spoilers: Nikolas Recast Revealed, Anna Jewel Heist Investigation Leads To Prince?

 Valentin tied to this – Cassadine partners in crime?

 General Hospital spoilers also question the coincidence of Valentin Cassadine (James Patrick Stuart) being in Morocco when the necklace went missing.
-Valentin confessed to Nina Reeves (Michelle Stafford) that he still had ties to shady activities and we know he was a criminal in the past.
+Valentin confessed to Nina Reeves (Michelle Stafford) that he still had ties to shady activities, and we know he was a criminal in the past.
 Was stealing jewels part of his habits?
 Also, was he conspiring with Nikolas?
-Consider this.
-Why wasn’t Nikolas’ body found on Cassadine Island?
+Consider this; why wasn’t Nikolas’ body found on Cassadine Island?

 Was that a setup between Nikolas and Valentin that allowed Nik to start a new life far from Port Charles?
 Plus, there’s also the fact that Valentin has contacts with excellent plastic surgeons.
 He promised Ava Jerome (Maura West) an introduction and said she couldn’t get to them without him.
 Did Valentin conspire with Nikolas to fake his nephew’s death and then bought him a new face.
-Nikolas might now be an international criminal with a whole new life.
+Nikolas may now be an international criminal with a whole new life.

 A missing necklace has everyone (rightly) on edge.
 West Coast, Nelle's counting on you to prove her innocence. #GH starts RIGHT NOW on ABC! pic.twitter.com/jHM0FbWPMj